ludocode/onramp/core/ld/README.md

 The linker is written in three stages:

-- `0-global` has only rudimentary label support.
+- [`0-global`](0-global/) has only rudimentary label support.
 It treats all labels and symbols the same, so all labels and symbols must be globally unique.
 It is sufficient to link hand-written object or assembly files with at most one compiled C source file.
 It is implemented directly in hexadecimal bytecode so it is kept as simple as possible.

-- `1-c89` adds support for file scope for static symbols and labels.
+- [`1-c89`](1-c89/) adds support for file scope for static symbols and labels.
 This allows it to link multiple C source files together without clashes in generated label names.
 It also lifts previous restrictions on symbol and label count.
 It is sufficient for our omC and opC compilers.
 It is written in a single omC file so it can be linked using the previous stage.

-- `2-full` adds support for weak symbols, zero symbols and constructor/destructor lists.
-It allows us to implement `__attribute__((weak))`, `__attribute__((constructor))`, `-fcommon`, and everything else we need for full C plus extensions.
+- [`2-full`](2-full/) adds support for weak symbols, zero symbols and constructor/destructor lists.
+It allows us to implement weak symbols, constructors, tentative definitions (`-fcommon`), and everything else we need for full C plus extensions.
 It performs garbage collection of unused symbols to reduce binary size.
 It also generates full debug info.